 You can find the full printable recipe, including ingredient quantities, below.
 But first, here are some explanations of ingredients and steps to help you make this recipe perfect every time.

 Here are the ingredients you’ll need for this recipe:

-- Tempeh — Tempeh is a soy-based product that’s made by culturing cooked soybeans in a firm patty or cake.
-You can find it at health food stores or even the health food section of a local grocery store.
+- Tempeh — Tempeh is basically a firm, cultured soybean patty.
+You can find it at health food stores or even the health food section of some local grocery stores.
 It keeps in the fridge for a while, so I usually buy 3 to 4 at a time.

 - Olive oil — You can substitute coconut oil or any vegetable oil.

 - Tamari — We’ll make a bacon marinade using tamari because it’s a gluten-free soy sauce.
 Substitute soy sauce, Bragg, or coconut aminos.

 - Agave nectar — Adding just a bit of sweetener enhances the caramelization effect and adds a hint of sweetness.
 Substitute your favorite syrup sweetener, such as maple syrup.